fvsch/kirby-twig/readme.md

 // REQUIRED: activate Twig plugin c::set('plugin.twig.enabled', true);

-// Optional: use Twig’s PHP cache in addition to Kirby’s HTML cache,
+// Option: use Twig’s PHP cache in addition to Kirby’s HTML cache.
-// (Only works when Kirby’s cache is active.)
-Defaults to false. c::set('plugin.twig.cache', true);
+// (Only works when Kirby’s own cache is active.)
+// Defaults to false
+c::set('plugin.twig.cache', false);

-// Optional: disable or specify autoescaping.
-Defaults to 'html'
+// Option: disable or specify autoescaping type.
 // http://twig.sensiolabs.org/doc/api.html#environment-options
+// Defaults to true
-c::set('plugin.twig.autoescape', false);
+c::set('plugin.twig.autoescape', true);

+// Should we use .php templates as fallback when .twig
+// templates don't exist?
+Set to false to only allow Twig templates.
+// Defaults to true
+c::set('plugin.twig.usephp', true);
 ```

 ## Using Kirby’s API in Twig templates